-So basically, you just need to be a decent person to keep the tattoo’s magic.
 If you make a mistake, you can try to correct it and the magic will return.

 Aside from this set of rules, each monk or ajarn may also prescribed other rules to follow.
 In our case, we were asked not to ear star fruit or gourd.

-By the way, if you feel that the magic is starting to wear off, you can have the tattoo re-blessed.
+Also, if you feel that the magic is starting to wear off, you can have the tattoo re-blessed.

 Where to get a Sak Yant Tattoo

 You can get Sak Yant tattoos in several places in Thailand, including Bangkok and Chang Mai.
 Rate differs from 300 to 1000 baht.
 In some temples, it is even provided for free.